 The National Park Service Chesapeake Office (NPS Chesapeake) administers, manages and participates in multiple Chesapeake partnerships and collaboratives.
 The legislative authority is as follows:

 Legislation to establish the Captain John Smith Chesapeake National Historic Trail was signed into law on December 19, 2006, as an amendment to the National Trails System Act (16 U.S.C.
 1244).
 The National Trails System Act specified that the John Smith trail be administered in coordination with the Chesapeake Bay Gateways and Watertrails Network.

-In 2010, NPS and other federal agencies submitted the response to the executive order, the Strategy for the Protection and Restoration of the Chesapeake Bay Watershed.
-NPS commitments in the strategy include the addition of 300 new public access sites by 2025, conserving an additional 2,000,000 acres by 2025, and expanding youth conservation corps workforces.
-You can read the executive summary of the full report here.
+In 2010, the National Park Service and other federal agencies submitted the response to the executive order, the Strategy for the Protection and Restoration of the Chesapeake Bay Watershed.
+The National Park Service commitments in the strategy include the addition of 300 new public access sites by 2025, conserving an additional 2,000,000 acres by 2025, and expanding youth conservation corps workforces.
+Learn more about the report.

 The National Park Service has long had an interest in the unique natural and cultural resources of the Chesapeake Bay.
 Congress requested that a Special Resource Study be completed for the Chesapeake Bay region.
 Released in 2003, the study explores whether creating a unit of the National Park System focusing on the Chesapeake would meet the National Park Service criteria and assist on-going efforts to celebrate and conserve the nation's largest estuary.

 Last updated: September 27, 2022